Cavenfish/YetAnotherSimulationSuite.jl/docs/src/potentials/customPot.md

    - Implement all three evaluation functions for flexibility
    - Test energy conservation in MD simulations

-For more examples, check the source code of built-in potentials in `YASS.jl`.
+For more examples, check the source code of built-in potentials in YASS.